-There's always more that meets the eye.
+There's always more than meets the eye.
 Anyone can tell you what they see, but only a storyteller can show you more.

-My name is Jack and I am a senior Journalism major at Ball State University.
+My name is Jack and I have recently graduated with a major in Journalism major from Ball State University.
 I have a passion to go beyond the court and tell the stories that need to be told.
 Feel free to check out my past a current projects!